Tell us about your search experience on the TGA website - complete our short survey

 - Demonstrating compliance with the Essential Principles

 Active medical devices are a subset of devices that use energy to operate.
 Software-based medical devices are a form of active medical device.
-This document includes guidance on the requirements that apply to these devices. - Medical device cybersecurity guidance for industry
+This content details the requirements that apply to these devices. - Medical device cybersecurity guidance for industry

-This guidance is for manufacturers and sponsors of medical devices that include software, electronic, and other programmed/programmable components. - 3-D printing (additive manufacturing) of medical devices
+This guidance is for manufacturers and sponsors of medical devices that include software, electronic, and other programmed or programmable components. - 3-D printing (additive manufacturing) of medical devices

 This web page provides information for manufacturers to address risks and meet the Australian regulatory requirements for 3D-printed medical devices. - Clinical evidence guidelines: Medical devices